openbmap/radiocells-nlp-android/README.md

-Openbmap Unified Network Location Provider is a module for offline geolocation with the UnifiedNLP framework.
+Radiocells.org Unified Network Location Provider is a geolocation module for the UnifiedNLP framework.
 License: AGPLv3

 UnifiedNLP (https://github.com/microg/android_packages_apps_UnifiedNlp) is a great framework, which intends to replace Google's propriertary geolocations services.
-Thereby UnifiedNLP is a pure backend framework, meaning it doesn't provide any geolocation mechanisms by itself.
-Instead you choose a concrete module which does the actual geolocation part.

-The Openbmap geolocation module is one such module, but there's also a variety of other open source modules (e.g. opencellid or Mozilla location service)
+This provider is also compatible with the MicroG framework (https://microg.org/).
+UnifiedNLP provides the backend framework, but no actual geolocation mechanisms by itself.
+At this point the Radiocells.org geolocation module kicks in, but there's also a variety of other open source geolocation modules (e.g. Mozilla location service)

-You may operate this module completely OFFLINE, if you download a copy of our geolocation database (check 'Settings'!).
-Per default this module operates in ONLINE mode.

-In latter case this module sends a https request with currently visible cells and wifi bssids to our server, which in turn provides the estimated location.
+The Radiocells.org geolocation works either completly offline or online.
+For OFFLINE operation you need to download a copy of our geolocation database upfront (see 'Settings'!).
+Default setting is ONLINE mode.
+In this case a https request with currently visible cells and wifi bssids to our server to determine estimated location.

-We promise not save any of this uploaded information, but if you're as privacy-aware as we are, you should choose the offline mode.
-By using offline mode you're doing our server a great favour anyways :-)
+Privacy notice: we might use ONLINE queries to improve the radiocells.org database.
+In particular we might use the query data to add geolocation for yet unknown wifis by combining wifi and cell query data (correlation data).
+Besides that we don't collect any personal identifiable data information (no device ids, no fingerprinting, no adware).
+If you're really privacy concerned, please use OFFLINE mode only!
+Thanks.

 History

+0.2.9
+   - added Android 7+ support (new permission system)
+   - fixed issues in ONLINE geolocation

 0.2.2
    - major improvements on offline geolocation (thx mvglasow !!!! https://github.com/wish7code/org.openbmap.unifiedNlpProvider/pull/19)
    - switched to https completey